keerthanamurugaiyan/Interview-notes/JavaScript.md

             Deterministic: It always returns the same result given the same inputs.
 This means it behaves consistently regardless of external factors or system state.

             No Side Effects: A pure function does not modify any external state or interact with the outside world.
 It doesn't change global variables, update data, perform I/O operations (like logging or making HTTP requests), or modify its inputs.

+**52. what is map function in javascript?**

+            In JavaScript, the map() method is used to create a new array by applying a function to each element of an existing array.
+It iterates over the array, applies a callback function to each element, and returns a new array with the transformed values. const numbers = [1, 2, 3, 4];
+            const doubled = numbers.map(function(number) {
+            return number * 2;
+            });

+            console.log(doubled);

+            console.log(numbers)
+            ;